-ICAAP: the "Internal Capital Adequacy Assessment Process", or the internal process of determining the capital adequacy of the Parent company, which carry out an independent existing and future assessment, also at CRR Group level, of their capital adequacy, in relation to the risks assumed and the company strategies, in accordance to the effects of Part 1, Title III, Chapter 1, of Circular No. 285.
+ICAAP: the "Internal Capital Adequacy Assessment Process", or the internal process of determining the capital adequacy of the Parent company, which carries out an independent existing and future assessment, also at CRR Group level, of their capital adequacy, in relation to the risks assumed and the company strategies, in accordance to the effects of the Supervisory Provisions.

-ILAAP: the "Internal Liquidity Adequacy Assessment Process", or the internal process of determining the adequacy of the Government system of and liquidity risk management of the Parent company, which carries out an independent evaluation, existing and future, even at the CRR Group level, on governance and liquidity risk management, in relation to risks assumed and corporate strategies in accordance with Supervisory Provisions.
+ILAAP: the "Internal Liquidity Adequacy Assessment Process", or the internal process of determining the adequacy of the Government system of and liquidity risk management of the Parent company, which carries out an independent evaluation, existing and future, even at the

+CRR Group level, on governance and liquidity risk management, in relation to risks assumed and corporate strategies in accordance with Supervisory Provisions.